 - Dill - you can substitute dried dill, but you'll only need half as much

-- WW friendlier -use fat- free sour cream or non-fat Greek yogurt, turkey bacon or turkey sausage, a light margarine and light or fat-free cheese
+- WW friendlier -use fat-free sour cream or non-fat Greek yogurt, turkey bacon or turkey sausage, light margarine, and light or fat-free cheese

 - Vegetarian -skip the bacon bits!